Stunning Rose: 2023: four-year-old season

-2024: Five-year-old season
+2024: five-year-old season

 Stunning Rose returned to racing after a 10-month break at the Osaka Hai in March.
 She was able to make headway for most of the race, but lost momentum and finished at 8th place.
 She then went on to finish 9th at the Victoria Mile and 6th at the Queen Stakes.

-On November 10, Stunning Rose was entered in to the Queen Elizabeth II Cup, the same race where she lost at 14th place.
-She ran most of the race at around fourth place, before catching up with the front runners at around the fourth corner.
+On November 10, Stunning Rose was entered into the Queen Elizabeth II Cup, the same race where she lost at 14th place.
+She ran most of the race around fourth place, before catching up with the front runners at around the fourth corner.
 On the final stretch she overtook and kept the momentum, winning her second Grade I race since the Shuka Sho.

+It was decided that her final race would be a run in the Arima Kinen in December.
+Her trainer, Takano, optimised the horse would be able to handle the distance on the day.
+For this race, she teamed up with Ryan Moore and maintained a good position throughout the race, conserving her energy and making a great effort to close the gap in the final straight, but was defeated by Regaleira, finishing eighth and unable to cap off her retirement race with a victory.
+In the post race interview, Takano said the horse did her best and hoped she became a great broodmare in the future.
+Four days after the race, she was deregistered from racing and assigned to broodmare duty at Northern Farm.
+In her final season, she was awarded as the best older filly or mare of the year by JRA.

 Racing form

 The following racing form is based on information available on netkeiba and JBIS.